Cobb strong in return to mound, Orioles beat Red Sox 7-2

 Orioles: LHP John Means, who was scratched from his first career opening day start because of shoulder fatigue, expects to return July 30 against Miami. ”My arm feels great right now,” Means said Saturday. … Reliever Hunter Harvey (right forearm strain) isn’t close to coming off the 10-day IL. ”He’s still in a progression.
 He’s going to start playing catch here hopefully soon,” manager Brandon Hyde said.

-RHP Dylan Covey was sent down to the alternate training site in Pawtucket after the game.
+RHP Dylan Covey was sent down to Triple-A Pawtucket after the game.
 Roenicke said a corresponding move will happen Sunday.
 Covey pitched two innings Saturday, giving up three hits, two runs and striking out two.
-Boston also claimed left-hander Stephen Gonsalves off waivers from the New York Mets and optioned him Pawtucket.

 UP NEXT